Who receives Medicare? Generally speaking, you are eligible for Medicare coverage when you turn 65 or have met certain other eligibility criteria.

 Medigap Open Enrollment Period

-It’s recommended you buy a Medigap policy during the 6-month Medigap Open Enrollment Period, because during this time, any Medigap policy sold in state can be purchased at the lowest available cost and cyou cannot be denied based on pre-existing conditions.
-This period automatically starts your 65th birthday month and also enrolled in Medicare Part B. Learn more about Medigap.
+It’s recommended you buy a Medigap policy during the six-month Medigap Open Enrollment Period.
+That's because during this time, any Medigap policy sold in state can be purchased at the lowest available cost and you cannot be denied based on pre-existing conditions.
+This period automatically starts the first month you're enrolled in Medicare Part B and you're 65 or older.
+Learn more about Medigap.